Triangular Prism Equations and Categorification: Pentagon and triangular prism equations

 for $i_0, i_1,i_2,\ldots, i_9 \in I$ and morphisms $\mu_1 \in B(i_4,i_1;i_6)$, $\mu_2 \in B(i_5,i_4;i_2)$, $\mu_3 \in B(i_5,i_6;i_3)$, $\mu_4 \in B(i_7,i_9;i_1)$, $\mu_5 \in B(i_2,i_7;i_8)$, $\mu_6 \in B(i_8,i_9;i_3)$, $\mu_7 \in B(i_4,i_7;i_0)$, $\mu_8 \in B(i_5,i_0;i_8)$, $\mu_9 \in B(i_0,i_9;i_6)$, $\mu_0 \in B(i_2,i_1;i_3)$, with $\spec$ and $\mu_{k}$ summing over their respective set.
 We will see in \S \ref{sec:TPEvsPE} that the PE can be interpreted as the TPE of a TP with a specific configuration (see Figure \ref{fig:PEconfig}).

-\section{TPE versus PE}
+\subsection{TPE versus PE}

-This section, following Notation \ref{not:1}, shows that in the spherical case, TPE equals PE, up to a change of basis.
-Note that it is not used in this paper, in particular \S \ref{sec: SpeCrit} and \S \ref{sec:app} are independent of it, but it is added for information, because it should be useful for future work.
+This subsection shows that in the spherical case, TPE equals PE, up to a change of basis.
+Note that it is not used in this paper, in particular \S \ref{sec:SpeCrit} and \S \ref{sec:app} are independent of it, but it is added for information, because it should be useful for future work.

 \begin{definition} Let $\mC$ be a monoidal category with left duals.
-Let $F$ and $G$ be functors from $\mC^3$ to $\textbf{Set}$ defined as the composition of usual functors such that $F(X,Y,Z) = \hc(X \otimes Y, Z)$ and $G(X,Y,Z)= \hc(\one, Z \otimes Y^* \otimes X^*)$, for all objects $X,Y,Z$ in $\mC$.
-Consider the natural transformation $\mu \mapsto \tilde{\mu}$ from $F$ to $G$ defined by
+Let $G$ and $H$ be functors from $\mC^3$ to $\textbf{Set}$ defined as the composition of usual functors such that $G(X,Y,Z) = \hc(X \otimes Y, Z)$ and $H(X,Y,Z)= \hc(\one, Z \otimes Y^* \otimes X^*)$, for all objects $X,Y,Z$ in $\mC$.
+Consider the natural transformation $\mu \mapsto \tilde{\mu}$ from $G$ to $H$ defined by

 \end{definition} It is a natural isomorphism by applying natural adjunction isomorphisms \cite[Proposition 2.10.8]{EGNO15}, and

 Now let us reformulate (\ref{Equ: F-symbols}) using above natural isomorphism: